Rahul0700/iProfile/README.md

 5. Ajax handles the form response across the user registration page and profile update page
 6. Bootstrap 4 is implied to make the page responsive
 7. Prepared MySQL statements are used for crud queries
-8. User data is stored across the MySQL database and data.json file
+8. User data is stored across the MySQL database
+9. The data.json is hosted on a separate heroku platform for enhanced integration
-9. The application is hosted on the Heroku platform
+10. The application is hosted on the AWS platform

-The application can be viewed on https://iprofile7.herokuapp.com/
+The application can be viewed on http://ec2-3-6-17-202.ap-south-1.compute.amazonaws.com/iProfile/